 You can also agree about the possibility of the critic being right, by responding with,”Yes, I might be undependable at times.”
 You could also agree just with the principle of the criticism by restating the principle behind the criticism, such as,”You’re right, being late is undependable.”

 A lot of criticism is vague and needs to be clarified with questioning before you can decide how to respond.
 Stay away from why questioning and use how, what, where, and when questioning to clarify the details.
 Example: If someone says that what you are doing annoys them, ask specifically how it is annoying and when it annoys.

 Respond being sensitive to the other persons point of view or plight, being sure to make your situation or point of view clear after you have acknowledged their point of view respectfully.
 Avoid using the word “but,” replacing it with “and.”
 Restating the other person’s point of view, followed by the word ‘but’ negates what you have just said.
 Following it with the word ‘and’ will prevent the other person from becoming defensive or tuning you out.

 Anger Assessment and Proactive Problem Solving

 Identify your anger “triggers” and common situations in which they occur, so you can be prepared to respond differently.
-Be ready in this situations to take a deep breath, pause and respond in a calm and relaxed manner.
+Be ready in these situations to take a deep breath, pause, and respond in a calm and relaxed manner.

-Identify negative thoughts and change them to appropriate positive sayings that you enjoy hearing yourself say.
-Self reminders such as “chill out” or “stay calm” are much easier to hear when we say them to ourselves before we hear them coming from someone else because we are beginning to behave angrily.
+Identify negative thoughts and change them to appropriate positive sayings.
+Self reminders such as “chill out” or “stay calm” are much easier to hear when we say them to ourselves before we hear them coming from someone else.

 Think of the consequences that angry behavior will get you.